zincware/ZnVis/README.rst

 Installation
 ^^^^^^^^^^^^
 ZnVis is a purely Python package hosted on PyPi.
-It can therefore be installed with pip with:
+It can therefore be installed using pip with:

 .. code-block:: bash